Wacaco Nanopresso Review

-For diehard espresso fans, the backcountry has been synonymous with mediocre shots, until now.
+For diehard espresso fans, the backcountry has been synonymous with mediocre shots — until now.
 The Nanopresso stands out for having consistently produced some of the best-tasting espressos of any product in our review.
 Despite coming with a bevy of small parts that could easily be lost, the Nanopresso proves straightforward to use and requires minimal effort to pump fantastic shots with impressive crema.
 We were definitely impressed.
 While this gem of a coffee-maker doesn't walk away with any awards, the Nanopresso creates the possibility for gourmet flavor and top-notch crema while car-camping, living on the road, or traveling for work.

 The Nanopresso features a patented pumping system that produces more power than most home espresso machines.
 This provides consistent pressure during the extraction process, resulting in a uniform espresso shot with a perfect layer of crema every time.
-The ergonomic design of the Nanopresso makes it fit easily in the palm of your hand, and the pump is fairly easy to engage with one hand, though Wacaco does suggest using two hands.
-After adding coffee to the portafilter, you tamp it down with the provided scoop, then add hot water and pump.
+The ergonomic design of the Nanopresso makes it fit easily in the palm of your hand, and the pump is easy to engage with one hand, though Wacaco does suggest using two hands.
+After adding coffee to the portafilter, you tamp it down with the provided scoop, add hot water, and pump.
 All told, it is fairly simple and fast to produce a single shot of espresso.

 The Nanopresso consistently produced some of the best tasting cups of coffee of any brewing device in our test suite.
-In blind taste-tests, it frequently beat the most sophisticated brewers in our review, delivering rich, nuanced espresso with a balanced flavor and full-mouthfeel.
+In blind taste tests, it frequently beat the most sophisticated brewers in our review, delivering rich, nuanced espresso with a balanced flavor and full-mouthfeel.
 It is also the only brewer we reviewed that can produce espresso with a dreamy layer of caramel crema.
 If you have been searching for a rad backcountry-friendly device to make expert-level espresso, you've found it.

 Ease of Use

 At first glance, the Nanopresso appears to be rather complicated to use, but looks can be deceiving.
-After our initial intimidation dwindled and we learned how each element worked, the Nano proved fairly straightforward to use.
+After our initial intimidation dwindled and we learned how each element worked, it proved fairly straightforward to use.
 While this brewer does not earn top marks here, this is mostly due to there being multiple tiny parts to keep an eye on and clean.